nguyenngoclongdev/p-queue-cjs/readme.md

 const queue = new PQueue({queueClass: QueueClass});
 ```

-`p-queue` will call corresponding methods to put and get operations from this queue.
+`p-queue-cjs` will call corresponding methods to put and get operations from this queue.

 ## FAQ